 The term "bracketed images" refers to a sequence of images of the same scene taken under different exposure settings.
 A bracketed image set can be produced using a camera's Automatic Exposure Bracketing (AEB) function, if available.
 Without AEB any camera can still be used to produce a bracketed set, manually.

-If you have Lightroom Classic, you can use the Photomatix Plug-in for Lightroom to load images into Photomatix Pro.
+If you have Lightroom Classic, you can use the Export to Photomatix Pro plugin for Lightroom to load images into Photomatix Pro.